-New provincial tax changes Canadians need to know for the 2019 tax season
+New provincial tax changes Canadians need to know this tax season

 Since the last tax season, there’s been a lot of change that may affect your tax filing.
 That’s why we’re here.